 The complete check writing software allows for maximum flexibility in check printing, ACH payments, check re-prints, etc. Every level of security is incorporated, including safeguards monitoring automatic signatures, levels of authorization, usage, etc. The software interfaces with all accounting and disbursement software.

-Our software helps prevent check fraud losses by making the criminal’s task of altering or replicating a check more difficult.
-Discouraging the fraudster's attempt is the first important step in check fraud prevention.
+Our checks and software help prevent check fraud losses by making the criminal’s task of altering or replicating a check more difficult.
+Discouraging the fraudster's attempt is the first step in check fraud prevention.